logo

 Jared Weisfeld

 And on the second part of your question, Ken, I wouldn't say last mile is being pressured.
-I'd say that in Q4 we're still expecting year over year stop growth again just at a slower rate relative to Q3 given that we are expecting a Q3 peak season.
+I'd say that in Q4, we're still expecting year-over-year stock growth again, just at a slower rate relative to Q3, given that we are expecting a muted peak season.

 speaker

 Yeah.
-Let me follow up on that because Drew you kind of said the muted Q4 peak.
-A lot of asset-based carriers sounded more optimistic and some of them kind of talked about shifts from brokers to asset-based carriers.
+Let me follow up on that, because, Drew, you kind of said the muted 4Q peak.
+You know, a lot of asset-based carriers sounded more optimistic, and some of them kind of talked about shifts from brokers to asset-based carriers.
 Is that something you're seeing at all?
-And then I get it in the same question, Jamie, you gave that 40 to 45.
+And then I get it.
+In the same question, Jamie, you gave that 40 to 45.
 What's the high and low end in terms of not seeing a meaningful improvement but through that limited peak?
-Sorry, Drew.
-So when
+Sorry, Jeremy.

 speaker

-you look at what we hear from our customers is they use this time to go with the folks that they depend on and that have had great service.
-And you've seen for the last year and a half that customers have been shrinking the number of carriers that we've been that they're working with.
-For us, we've seen that with some of our largest customers.
+Yeah, so when you look at what we hear from our customers is they use this time to go with the folks that they depend on and that have had great service.
+And you've seen for the last year and a half that customers have been shrinking the number of cares that they're working with for us.
+You know, we've seen that with some of our largest customers.
 It's actually been an opportunity to grow with them.
 We're seeing the same thing as we're starting to have some of those 2025 conversations right now with customers.
-We're in the early stages of a bid season, but the feedback that we're receiving is very positive so far.
+We're in the early stages of bid season, but the feedback that we're receiving is very positive so far.

 speaker

-Yeah.
-And Kim, on the second part of your question, I mean, the range we gave 40 to 45, it built in some assumptions about what we were seeing in the market.
-And we drew calls out, we are seeing softer automotive volume of brokerage and managed trends.
+Yeah, and Ken, on the second part of your question, I mean, the range we gave, 40 to 45, it built in some assumptions about what we were seeing in the marketing that Drew called out.
+We are seeing softer automotive volume of brokerage and managed trans.
 We talked about last mile.
-If you think about where peak season on the low end, the high end, we're halfway through the quarter right now.
+If you think about we're peak season on the low end, high end, we're halfway through the quarter right now.
 And so have fairly decent visibility about what might happen over the next four to six weeks.
 So I think you could look at that 40 to 45 is kind of the low and the high.
 Could there be something that caused it to go up?
-Absolutely.
-But at this point, our visibility kind of says that's our bookends.

 speaker